 The NVB has revised the Dutch Banking Code 2010.
-The new Dutch Banking Code 2014 ('Banking Code') entered into force on 1 January 2015 and is designed to make a contribution to public trust in banks and their role in the community.
+The Banking Code entered into force on 1 January 2015 and is designed to make a contribution to public trust in banks and their role in the community.
 The principles in the updated Banking Code emphasize the importance of sound and ethical operations by banks and set this out in certain principles for (i) the executive board, (ii) the supervisory board, (iii) risk management, (iv) audit and (v) remuneration.